coder-mahfuz/MartinsCounter/README.md

 Monday to thursday, when it hits 12:30 it restarts and countdown 24 hours to next 12:30 But on Fridays when it hits 12:30 it countdowns to monday 12:30

-If you find any issues or want suggest anything, please do so.
+If you find any issues or want to suggest anything, please do so.
 It will be greatly appreciated